1809-UTA-Java/1809-uta-java.github.io/Java - Curriculum Topics Flash Answers.md

 1. Introduction to Java: Features
 1. "Pillars of OOP" - Polymorphism, Encapsulation, Inheritance, and Abstraction.
 1. Keywords (new, static, final, etc), naming conventions
-1. Constructors (noargs)
+1. Constructors (noargs) - **Constructors** are called in order to instansiate an object. **Constructors** also are also used to instansiate fields within the object created.
 1. Methods (signature, return type, parameters)
-1. Scopes of a variable (class, object, method, loop)
+1. Scopes of a variable (class, object, method, loop) - Describing the regions in code where a varible is accessable.
-1. Control Statements (for, foreach, if, while, do while, switch)
+1. Control Statements (for, foreach, if, while, do while, switch) - As the name suggests, Control statements manipulate the flow of a programs execution.
 1. Arrays, varargs
 1. Access modifiers (private, default, protected, public) - **Access Modifers** resrtict the use of their methods to other objects.